roniemartinez/dude/README.md

 # dude uncomplicated data extraction

-Simple way to write a web scraper using Python decorators.
+Dude, this is a simple way to write a web scraper using Python decorators.

-## Dude, why name this project "dude"?
+## Why name this project "dude"?

 Inspired by `ufw`, I wanted to add "uncomplicated" into the name with something related to web scraping.